-Blueberries, blackberries and raspberries should be winterized in late fall.
+Blueberries should be winterized in late fall.
+When winterizing your plants, keep in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of loose soil, shredded bark, compost, leaves, straw or other organic material around the base of each plant.
-Keep in mind that the root system is the most vulnerable to cold damage.
-In extremely cold areas, the canes of blackberries and raspberries may be tied together and wrapped in burlap.